VegaL101/Office-Network-Project/README.md

 ##

-Lastlt, the Operations subnet. we type:<br>
+Lastly, the Operations subnet. we type:<br>
 >configure terminal<br>
 >interface gigabitethernet 0/01<br>
 >ip address 192.168.1.129 255.255.255.192(we assign this first usable IP in the subnet for the interface)<br>